-- The student may be required to repay all or some of his federal Title IV aid if he previously received a refund due to a credit balance on his account. - The semester during which a student withdraws is considered to be a semester of aid received. - Students considering withdrawing should consult with a Financial Aid Office staff member if he is concerned about the financial impact of withdrawing. - The policies described herein apply to all students who withdraw during a semester for any reason.
+The student may be required to repay all or some of his federal Title IV aid if he previously received a refund due to a credit balance on his account.

+The semester during which a student withdraws is still considered to be a semester of aid received.

+The policies described herein apply to all students who withdraw during a semester for any reason.